Sample Compression Unleashed: New Generalization Bounds for Real Valued Losses: EXPERIMENTS

 \subsection{Binary MNIST}

-In this section, we create a binary classification dataset by choosing two digits from the MNIST dataset \citep{lecun1998_mnist}, such as choosing all the data labeled $0$ and $8$ to build the dataset MNIST08.
-We create five datasets : MNIST08, MNIST17, MNIST23, MNIST49 and MNIST56.
-Starting from a randomly initialized neural networks, we train a MLP and a CNN using P2L on each dataset.
-More details are given in \cref{app:experiments}.
+We create binary classification datasets by extracting pairs of digits from the MNIST dataset \citep{lecun1998_mnist}, e.g., selecting the datapoints labeled $0$ and $8$ to build the dataset MNIST08.
+We create five datasets: MNIST08, MNIST17, MNIST23, MNIST49 and MNIST56.
+Starting from randomly initialized neural networks, we train a MLP and a CNN using P2L on each dataset.
+More details are given in \cref{app:binary_mnist_problems}.

 For all experiments in this section, we compute our proposed $\kl$ bound (\cref{corr:kl_bound}), the binomial approximation bound of \cite{shah_margin-sparsity_2005} (\cref{corr:binom_approx}, in appendix) and the P2L bound of \cite{paccagnan_pick_learn_2023} (\cref{thm:p2l}).
 We do not compute the binomial tail inversion of \cref{thm:binom_tail} as its optimization is very unstable.
 However, the binomial approximation is equivalent to \cref{thm:binom_tail} when $k=0$, which corresponds to the consistent case reached by the P2L algorithm.